Event Log: Leveraging Events and Endpoint Logs for Security

 Most security and IT organizations find that systems generate more log information than they can process.
 Event and log management tools help analyze logs, monitor important events recorded in logs, and leverage them to identify and investigate security incidents.

-- Events—something that occurs somewhere on a network or computer system, can be extracted from log data.
+Something that occurs somewhere on a network or computer system.

 Using Endpoint Logs for Security